anthonynarine/Cars_API/README.md

         password (you will not get to see the pw) email

-    check mysql workbench auth_user execute query
+        check mysql workbench auth_user EXECUTE query
         and the admin inflow will populate

     3. python manage.py runserver
        follow link